Light Therapy Box: Treating Seasonal Affective Disorder With Light

 Bright light treatment with a light box

 One popular form of therapeutic treatment for seasonal affective disorder is light box therapy.
 Delivered through regular use of a bright light box, research shows that warm light therapy can help reduce symptoms of SAD.
-Researchers have developed special light therapy boxes that mimic natural sunlight, and these may even help your body increase its production of vitamin D.
+Researchers have developed special light boxes that mimic natural sunlight, and these may even help your body increase its production of vitamin D.

-Light box intensity
+Light box intensity for therapy

 As far as light box intensity goes, premiere best boxes for light treatment are about 20 times brighter than typical indoor lights and filter out potentially damaging UV light, producing as little UV light as possible.
 Alternatively, if getting a light therapy box doesn’t seem feasible, people can get similar effects in 30 minutes of natural sunlight – even if they are wearing sunglasses.